dreamerslab/jquery.actual/README.md

       $( '.hidden' ).actual( 'height', { absolute : true });

       // if you use css3pie with a float element
-      // for example a rounded corner navigation menu you can also try to pass a a attribute '{ clone : true }'
+      // for example a rounded corner navigation menu you can also try to pass a attribute '{ clone : true }'
       // please see demo/css3pie in action
       $( '.hidden' ).actual( 'width', { clone : true });

 ## Demo
  - Normal usage see demo/normal.html
  - If you use [css3pie](http://css3pie.com/) you might also want to take a look at another demo( demo/css3pie.html )
+ - Online version please take a look at [this](http://dreamerslab.com/demos/get-hidden-element-width-with-jquery-actual-plugin) and [this](http://dreamerslab.com/demos/get-hidden-element-width-with-jquery-actual-plugin-with-css3pie/)

+## Documentation
+ - There is a syntax highlight version, please see [this post](http://dreamerslab.com/blog/en/get-hidden-elements-width-and-height-with-jquery/)
+ - For chinese version please go [here](http://dreamerslab.com/blog/tw/get-hidden-elements-width-and-height-with-jquery/)

 ## License